 According to an article published on Searchenginejournal.com, a hierarchical structure could help Google determine what your web pages signify and how every page is connected and relevant to each other.

 You need to strike the perfect balance between aesthetic design and site architecture for online visibility.
 Therefore, an organized site structure is imperative for your website SEO.
 A professionally designed website structure has a positive impact on traffic and conversions.
 Your web page content should build engagement and create user experiences in line with your products, services, and business goals.
-Here are some of the top factors that affect SEO if you lack an organized site structure:
+Here are some of the top factors that affect SEO if you lack an organized site structure is imperative for your website SEO.
+A professionally designed website structure from best web design firms has a positive impact on traffic and conversions.

 It is one of the important aspects concerning how your web page structure has an impact on SEO.
 Yes, website structure relates to URL structure.
 As far as URLs are concerned, they are building blocks of any website hierarchy, passing fair play via your domain and guiding visitors to their preferred destinations.